deawyk/Customer-Segmentation-via-KMeans/README.md

 # Customer_Segmentation
-Customer segmentation and cohort analysis of retail data using k-means clustering (unsupervised) compared to heuristic approaches.
+Customer segmentation and cohort analysis of retail data using k-means clustering.
+Results of unsupervised ML is compared to heuristic segmentation approaches.